arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

 end
 ```

-This is something people often overlook which in many cases leads to
+**This is something people often overlook which in many cases leads to
-leaky abstraction.
+leaky abstraction**.
 Your services should only be concerned with exceptions
 defined by the interface.

 ```